kragen/derctuo/e12-music.md

 * 10 pF: 880 Hz, A₅; smallest common ceramic capacitor
-* 1 pF: 1760 Hz, A₆, but you probably have parasitic capacitances larger than this; the manual for the famous AVR TransistorTester says, "Capacitors with value below 25pF are usually not detecte[d]."
+* 1 pF: 1760 Hz, A₆, but you probably have parasitic capacitances larger than this; the manual for the famous AVR TransistorTester says, “Capacitors with value below 25pF are usually not detecte[d].”

-So, for example, 120 pF would be about G#₄, 415.30 Hz, one half-step deeper than A₄, because it's one step higher on the E12 scale; 150 pF would be about G₄ (392.00 Hz), and 220 pF would be about F₄ (349.23 Hz).
+So, for example, 120 pF would be about G#₄, 415.30 Hz, one half-step deeper than A₄, because it’s one step higher on the E12 scale; 150 pF would be about G₄ (392.00 Hz), and 220 pF would be about F₄ (349.23 Hz).
 These are approximate because the E12 scale is
 approximate: 120 pF would be more accurately 416.50 Hz, 150 pF more